One of the most important things about building a website is the content that you provide.

 - Develop both a timeline and a workflow, but maintain flexibility within the timeline.

-- Put in place a reviewal system to ensure that your content is well written and aligned with your brand.
+- Put in place a review system to ensure that your content is well written and aligned with your brand.

-“On top of that, content marketing is always changing.
+“Content marketing is changing.
 Stay up to date on industry trends and best practices so that you can incorporate them into your framework.”